ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/architecture.md

 # Ikasan Enterprise Scheduler - Architecture
 ## Introduction
-Ikasan Enterprise Scheduler is a distributed software system.
+The Ikasan Enterprise Scheduler is a distributed software system.
+It comprises two distinct software elments:

+- The Ikasan Enterprise Scheduler Dashboard
+- The Ikasan Enterprise Scheduler Agent

 The Ikasan Enterprise Scheduler Dashboard provides management and orchestration features, and Ikasan Enterprise Scheduler Agents executes jobs and reports their states back to the dashboard.
 It is capable of running in both on-prem and cloud environments, or hybrid on-prem/cloud environments.